What are the Italian definite articles? English only has one: the. Italian has… well, a few.

 Le orme sono profonde.

-The footprints are deep.
+The footsteps are deep.

 Le unghie sono ben curate.